Gas Act 1986: Effects of the act

-The Gas Act of 1986 repealed the whole of the Gas Act 1960, and parts of the Gas Act 1965, as well as parts of the Gas Act 1972.
+The act repealed the whole of the Gas Act 1960 (8 & 9 Eliz.
+2. c.
+27), and parts of the Gas Act 1965, as well as parts of the Gas Act 1972.

-Section 1 of the 1986 Act established the Director-General of Gas Supply and the Office of Gas Regulation (OFGAS).
+Section 1 of the act established the Director-General of Gas Supply and the Office of Gas Regulation (OFGAS).
 This was an economic regulator, independent of Government but accountable to Parliament.
 This arrangement separated the regulatory decisions from political control and aimed to give greater long-term regulatory certainty and to encourage market entry and investment.
 The regulator has since become the Office of Gas and Electricity Markets (OFGEM).

-The Gas Act 1986 was one of the first Thatcher government privatization efforts.
+The act was one of the first Thatcher government privatization efforts.
 The first had been British Telecom in 1984.
 When British Gas plc was floated on the London Stock Exchange on 8 December 1986, it traded at 135 pence per share, valuing British Gas plc at £9 billion.

 The privatization of gas supply and the opening up of the market was one of the factors in the UK's 'Dash for Gas' – the shift from coal-fired to gas-fired power plants in the electricity industry – in the early 1990s.
 Other factors included regulatory changes by the EU that facilitated the use of gas, technological advances that increased the efficiency of combined cycle gas turbines (CCGT), increased North Sea gas production, and the environmental benefits of reduced carbon dioxide and sulphur dioxide emissions.

 In 1994, British Gas plc was reorganized into British Gas and Transco.
 British Gas owned the offshore supplies, storage, and supply contracts.
 The onshore pipeline system, the National Transmission System (NTS), was independently operated by Transco.

 In preparation for the further opening up of the gas markets to competition in 1996, British Gas plc went through a process of restructuring to separate the company into five new divisions, which entailed a substantial reduction of staff.

-The Gas Act of 1986 does not apply to Northern Ireland.
+The act does not apply to Northern Ireland.

 Later amending acts

 The Gas Act 1995 (c.
-45) amended Parts I and III of the Gas Act 1986, establishing provisions for requiring the owners of certain gas processing facilities to make them available to other organizations.
+45) amended Parts I and III of the 1986 act, establishing provisions for requiring the owners of certain gas processing facilities to make them available to other organizations.

 Section 1 of the Utilities Act 2000 established the Office of Gas and Electricity Markets (OFGEM), which merged and abolished the Office of Gas Supply (OFGAS) and Office of Electricity Regulation (OFFER).